Here’s the official version of me:

 David Downie is a native San Franciscan who moved to Paris in the mid-1980s and now divides his time between France and Italy.
 His travel, food and arts features have appeared in over 50 print magazines and newspapers worldwide and on dozens of websites.

-Downie is the author of over a dozen nonfiction books, two thrillers, dozens of anthologies (as a contributor), an app about Paris history (featuring key Dates from 8000 BC to the present, plus key People, Places and Events), and another one about the food and wine of Rome (visit the Apps page for details).
+Downie is the author of over a dozen nonfiction books, one literay novel and two thrillers, dozens of anthologies (as a contributor), an app about Paris history (featuring key Dates from 8000 BC to the present, plus key People, Places and Events), and another app about the food and wine of Rome (both Apps are currently being updated and are not available–stay tuned).
+Downie’s latest nonfiction works are A Taste of Paris: A History of the Parisian Love Affair with Food (winner of the 2017 Gourmand Award for best American food-travel book) and A Passion for Paris: Romanticism and Romance in the City of Light, both published by St. Martin’s Press.

-Downie's nonfiction works include two critically acclaimed books about Paris and France, Paris to the Pyrenees: A Skeptical Pilgrim Walks the Way of Saint James (April 2013), a National Geographic Traveler pick-of-the-month; and the evergreen volume of essays, Paris, Paris: Journey into the City of Light (now into its 10th printing).
+Other recent nonfiction works by David Downie include two critically acclaimed books about Paris and France, Paris to the Pyrenees: A Skeptical Pilgrim Walks the Way of Saint James (April 2013), a National Geographic Traveler pick-of-the-month; and the evergreen volume of essays, Paris, Paris: Journey into the City of Light (now into its 10th printing).

-Atop the Pyrenees, ready to dodge the shotgun blasts.
+Atop the Pyrenees, ready to dodge shotgun blasts.

 A hop, skip, and a jump to cross the Canche River in Burgundy, one of my favorite lethal spots as we trekked from Paris to the Pyrenees.